How do you write a Board of Directors Resolution? | Aprio

 2. certification.

-In compliance with the form requirements, the following information must be included:
+To comply with the form requirements, include the following information:

 • Organization name